Litterbug

 4. Create opportunities for partnerships and collaborations with businesses

-First, we wanted to find out if gamification will actually encourage litter collection.
+Before diving into interviews, we wanted to find out if gamification will actually encourage litter collection.

 Literature Review